gcapes/git-course/_episodes/13-pull-requests.md

 to be merged into `master` when completed.
 They are also a good place for discussion ahead of creating a pull request.

-A nice GitHub integration is that you can close an issue via a commit message e.g. if you include `Fix #2` in your commit message, it will close issue 2 when merged into master.
+A nice GitHub integration is that you can [close an issue via a commit message][close via commit] e.g. if you include `Fix #2` in your commit message, it will close issue 2 when merged into master.

 > ## Send yourself a Pull Request!
 > Pull requests aren't just for repos where you don't have write access.